 - 1 cup water for grinding or as required

-- serve sesame coconut chutney with idli, dosa or rice kanji or other south indian snacks like uttapam, medu vada etc.
+- serve sesame chutney with idli, dosa or rice kanji or other south indian snacks like uttapam, medu vada etc.

-how to make sesame coconut chutney recipe:
+how to make sesame chutney

 1. firstly we will dry roast 2 tablespoon peanuts (moongphali) on a pan. you can skip this step if you already have roasted peanuts with you.